dotnet/csharplang/proposals/low-level-struct-improvements.md

 <a name="out-compat-change"></a>

-To further limit the impact of the compat change of making `ref` and `in` parameters returnable as `ref` fields, the language will change the default *safe-to-escape* value for `out` parameters to be *current method*.
-Effectively `out` parameters are implicitly `ref scoped` going forward.
+To further limit the impact of the compat change of making `ref` and `in` parameters returnable as `ref` fields, the language will change the default *ref-safe-to-escape* value for `out` parameters to be *current method*.
+Effectively `out` parameters are implicitly `scoped out` going forward.
 From a compat perspective this means they cannot be returned by `ref`:

 ```c#
 ref int Sneaky(out int i)